 The next morning, Saturday 20th, we strolled from our hotel to the huge roundabout at Umayyad Square to bid farewell to Adnan Azzam and his two lovely Arabians.
-I would like to congratulation the Organising Committee Upon arrival I was amazed by the large mass of people, TV comprising the Syrian Arab Horse Association, Syrian crews and photographers gathered there.
-I had to stand on Equestrian Federation, Ministry of Agriculture and my tippy toes on the gutter to actually find the horses in the Agrarian Reform, Ministry of Tourism, Police Equestrian melee.
-Eventually I spotted a pair of white ears flickering Club, Muhafza Sport Club and the Damascus Goverorate above the crowd.
-An impossibility pushing through, so I for arranging such an outstanding festival. made my way around the back where I literally ran into the horses' hindquarters.
-Chaos reigned with flapping flags, a band playing and a swarm of spectators patting the horses Sharon Meyers is a freelance writer and photographer and feeding them carrots while taking selfies.
-The horses based in Australia and can be contacted by email at: nonchalantly took it all in their stride.
-Eventually we waved sharon@meyers.id.au goodbye as Adnan, his Arabians and the crowd disappeared down one of Damascus' busiest peak hour roads, accompanied by a medley of loud honking car horns.
+Upon arrival I was amazed by the large mass of people, TV crews and photographers gathered there.
+I had to stand on my tippy toes on the gutter to actually find the horses in the melee.
+Eventually I spotted a pair of white ears flickering above the crowd.
+An impossibility pushing through, so I made my way around the back where I literally ran into the horses' hindquarters.
+Chaos reigned with flapping flags, a band playing and a swarm of spectators patting the horses and feeding them carrots while taking selfies.
+The horses nonchalantly took it all in their stride.
+Eventually we waved goodbye as Adnan, his Arabians and the crowd disappeared down one of Damascus' busiest peak hour roads, accompanied by a medley of loud honking car horns.